Internet Systems Consortium Statement of Privacy

 We respect enhanced user-privacy control and support the development and implementation of a standard “Do Not Track” (DNT) browser feature, designed to provide users universal and persistent control over the collection, sharing, and use of information by third parties regarding their web-browsing activities.
 Once the specification is finalized we intend to honor users’ requests with respect to browser tracking.

 Children / Minors

-The Sites are not targeted at, directed to or intended for the use of children under the age of thirteen.
+The Sites are not targeted at, directed to, or intended for use by children under the age of thirteen.
 No person under the age of thirteen should use any Site or under any circumstances provide any Personal Data or other information at a Site.
-If you become aware that any individual under the age of thirteen has used any Site, please contact us immediately at privacy at isoc.org.
+If you become aware that any individual under the age of thirteen has used any Site, please contact us immediately at info at isc.org.
 By use of any Site you represent and warrant that you are over the age of thirteen.

 Your California Privacy Rights

 California Civil Code Section 1798.83 entitles California residents to request information concerning whether a business has disclosed Personal Data to any third parties for their direct marketing purposes.
 As stated in this Privacy Statement, we will not sell your Personal Data to other companies and we will not share it with other companies for them to use for their own marketing purposes without your consent.
 For further information concerning your California Privacy Rights including “Do Not Track,” visit https://oag.ca.gov/sites/all/files/agweb/pdfs/cybersecurity/making_your_privacy_practices_public.pdf

 We do not knowingly allow other parties to collect personally identifiable information about your online activities over time and across third-party web sites when you use the Sites.

 Any user, including California residents, who wishes to request further information about our compliance with these requirements, or who has questions or concerns about our privacy practices and policies, may contact us at info at isc.org or by mail at:

 Redwood City, CA 94063

 Subscriber Personal Data, Communication & Database